AhsanZak/RAG_app/backend/EMBEDDING_TROUBLESHOOTING.md

    ```

 **How it works:**
-- When local PyTorch fails, the system automatically falls back to Hugging Face API
+- When local PyTorch fails, the system **automatically detects** the `HUGGINGFACE_API_TOKEN` and falls back to Hugging Face API
+- The fallback happens **immediately** when DLL errors are detected (no need to wait for all retries)
 - If `PREFER_REMOTE_EMBEDDINGS=true`, it uses remote API first (no local attempt)
 - No DLL issues, but requires internet connection
+- **No additional configuration needed** - just set the token and the system handles the rest

 ### Option 2: Fix Local PyTorch Installation